-That was a lot to take in, but by now you must be excited by all the wonderful possibilities. 🤩 💰
+That was a lot to take in, and we hope by now you're excited by all the wonderful possibilities. 🤩

 Sponsors/Exhibitors in practice

-We make it easy for sponsors to see how attendees are interacting with their content, down to the individual person.
+We make it easy for you and your sponsors to see how attendees are interacting with content, down to individual attendees.
 Hello, ROI! 😎

 Requested Follow Up